KeyCore/aws-template-s3objectlambda/README.md

 ### Step-by-step
 1. Deploy the yaml template on AWS, using either the cli or console
 2. Upload a sample txt file to the newly created S3 bucket
-3. Modify the s3ObjectLambda-test.py with your bucket name and your access point
+3. Modify the s3ObjectLambda-test.py with your bucket name, object key and your access point ARN
-4. Run python script amd observe the print outs
+4. Run python script and observe the print outs